labib-c/Custos-Public/product_research/roadmap.md

 This describes our plans to develop our product which will aid large companies within the BFSI industry in detecting and explaining anomalous behaviour to prevent internal threats and data loss.

-- Setup a roadmap for at least the duration of this course.
-You may go longer to indicate long term goals.
-The roadmap can include as much detail as you want with the following conditions:
-    - Must include your immediate next steps
-    - Must include plans to perform user research
-    - Must include low-fidelity plans for a launch date
-    - You fill in the gaps.
-Be careful not to go too detailed as we have limited knowledge still.

 ## Short Term

 **Duration:** Q4 2020